 - 1 store bought crust, pastry dough or puff pastry

-- Follow instructions for store bought pastry crust; grease a tart pan (pie pan or even a round cake pan) and arrange pastry with edges reaching up the side of the pan.
+- Follow instructions for your store-bought pie crust.
+You'll want to "blind bake" it, meaning cook it in your tart or pie pan without any filling first.
+This probably means baking at 400 degrees F) and arranging the pastry with edges reaching up the side of the pan.
 Use your thumb and forefinger to crimp the edges.
-Prick with a for and bake for approximately 15 minutes.
+Prick with a fork and bake for approximately 15 minutes.

 - Meanwhile, combine eggs and milk in a large bowl and whisk for 3-5 minutes; the eggs should be fluffy.
 Add salt, pepper and dill.
 Stir briefly then add your remaining ingredients (onions, cheese, ham).

 - Bring pastry out of oven and pour in egg mixture.
-Return to the oven for 15-20 minutes.
+Reduce temperature to 375 degrees F and return quiche to the oven for 25-30 minutes.

 - Allow to cool for 5 minutes; serve warm or room temperature.